bigjosh/Vibe-V2/README.md

 TODO
 ----
-* Power usage is still ~4uA at idle.
-Not sure why.
-Hopefully we can get that down to <0.1uA.

 * Would like to add special handling for the case where the button is stuck down- if say it is in a drawer with stuff piled on top.
 Right now, the CPU will goto sleep, but the pull-up resistor on the button will continue to draw about 1mA continuously until the battery is dead.
 Better to disconnect the resistor and require a power plug to wake up from that state.

 * Smooth LED dimming using Timer0.
 Right now LEDs are on or off.